amazeeio/docs/local_docker_development/os_x_cachalot/help.md

   ```

    and fix eventual issues.
 Then restart `cachalot restart`

+## I don't see any files inside my Drupal Docker container

 ## I get an error like `port is already allocated.` during start